vircadia/vircadia-native-core/tools/qt-builder/README.md

 Install with C++ support.
 1.  python 2.7.x >= 2.7.16
 Download MSI installer from https://www.python.org/ and add directory of the python executable to PATH.
 NOTE:  REMOVE python 3 from PATH.
-(Regular Vircadia builds use python 3, however these will still work because the make files automatically handle this.)
+(Regular Overte builds use python 3, however these will still work because the make files automatically handle this.)
 Verify by running `python.exe --version`
 1.  git >= 1.6